 \section{Introduction}

-\IEEEPARstart{S}{}olid evaluation is crucial for automatic tools used to process medical images, as medical professionals must trust the automated system's output.
+Solid evaluation is crucial for automatic tools used to process medical images, as medical professionals must trust the automated system's output.
 Most modern segmentation tools rely on deep learning \cite{hesamian2019deep}, and their performance depends on details of the training run.
 Trained models are evaluated by using unseen data to estimate their expected performance.
 Evaluation is harder than it seems.
 First, it requires an adequate choice of metric~\cite{reinke2022metrics, metrics-reloaded-2,reinke2023understanding}.
 Second, it is inevitably noisy, if only because it uses a finite number of samples.
 It is thus crucial to quantify the uncertainty on an estimated performance, for instance using confidence intervals\footnote{Here we use confidence interval in its broader meaning; in terms of strict statistical definitions, this encompasses the notion of credible intervals.} (CIs).
-Indeed, model developers can easily fall into the trap of apparent model improvements due to evaluation noise, that do not generalize to new data, as in some medical-imaging competitions \cite{maier2018rankings,varoquaux2022machine}.
+Indeed, model developers can easily fall into the trap of apparent model improvements due to evaluation noise, that do not generalize to new data, as in some medical imaging competitions \cite{maier2018rankings,varoquaux2022machine}.

-And yet, evaluation uncertainty or CIs are seldom reported in the medical image segmentation literature (including in our own previous papers, e.g.~\cite{chupin2009fully,samaille2012contrast,jurdi2021surprisingly}).
+And yet, evaluation uncertainty or CIs are seldom reported in the medical image segmentation literature.
 To illustrate how prevalent the problem is, we conducted a survey of all papers on 3D medical image segmentation published in 2022 in the following three journals: IEEE Transactions on Medical Imaging, Medical Image Analysis and Journal of Medical Imaging.
 As reported in \tableautorefname~\ref{tab:survey}, only 11 of the corresponding 133 paper reported CIs.
 Such quick survey, in no way exhaustive, does suggest that, across three representative journals of the community, the vast majority ($>90\%$) of recent papers do not report confidence intervals for their trained models.
 Since the initial writing of the present paper, a survey of segmentation papers published at MICCAI (Medical Image Computing and Computer-Assisted Intervention) 2023 has been reported in~\cite{Chr_Confidence_MICCAI2024}.
 They found that more than 50\% of papers do not assess performance variability at all and that only 0.5\% of papers reported confidence intervals (CIs).